 Intermittent fasting is a great way to gain various healthy benefits, and intermittent fasting for vegans is equally as awesome as it is for anybody else.

 It has a far reaching range of benefits.

-Intermittent fasting’s become so popular in recent times, with celebrities, health experts and fitness enthusiasts as well as us normal people (lol) swearing by it; but the question is: is intermittent fasting good for vegans?
+Intermittent fasting’s become so popular, with celebrities, health experts and fitness enthusiasts as well as us normal people (lol) swearing by it; but the question is: is it as good as it’s claimed to be?

-This post reflects my opinion and experience and is based on what I’ve learnt through practising intermittent fasting.
-I’m not a nutritionalist and do not claim to be!
-So go ahead and read my opinion but please be free to form your own!
+This post reflects my own opinion and experience and is based on what I’ve learnt through practising intermittent fasting.

 Table of Contents

-Intermittent fasting is the practice of going a pre-determined amount of time without eating anything, whether that be part of the day or part of the week.
+Intermittent fasting means going a pre-determined amount of time without eating anything, whether that be part of the day or part of the week.

 Different Types of Intermittent Fasting